-Malaysia has had their borders closed to international tourism since March, and the current border closure isn’t set to expire until August 31st, but there are now a few ways that select tourists can enter.
+Malaysia has had their borders closed to international tourism since March, and the current border closure has recently been extended until December 31st, but there are now a few ways that select tourists can enter.

 Similar to what Thailand has also set into motion, Malaysia is now allowing medical tourists to enter the country, as of July 1.
 It’s a great way to slowly restart a portion of the tourism sector, and at the same time allow tourists in that will be directly investing into the country.

 Medical Tourism Exception Rules for Malaysia

 - Foreign visitors arriving in the country for medical tourism purposes must go through the Health Ministry and register with the Malaysia Healthcare Travel Council (MHTC).

 - Medical tourists must undergo a Covid-19 PCR test in their home country prior to their arrival in Malaysia.
 They will be tested again upon arrival into Malaysia.